HouseTrip/housetrip.github.com/_posts/2014-09-20-resn-routemaster.md

 Routemaster is designed on purpose to not support RPC-style architectures, for instance by severely limiting payload contents: the _only_ events that the bus supports are notifications of **CRUD operations** on resources (in other words, events about a change in their representations).
-The _only_ information and event carries are the type of event, the name of the domain concept, and the authoritative URI of the resource.
+The _only_ information an event carries are the type of event, the name of the domain concept, and the authoritative URI of the resource.

-_Don't call us, we'll call you_: events received and delivered over HTTP so that the bus itself can scale to easily process a higher or lower, inbound or outbound throughput of events with consistent latency.
+_Don't call us, we'll call you_: events are received and delivered over HTTP so that the bus itself can scale to easily process a higher or lower, inbound or outbound throughput of events with consistent latency.

 Routemaster aims to dispatch events with a median latency in the 50-100ms range,